pawan-yadav/simple_cms/README.md

 # Demo Repo.
 Currently based off of version 0.2 pre-release

+The database is reset every hour and any test data uploaded will be wiped out.

 # Simple CMS

 This is the quickest route to a typical Ruby on Rails website.
 Hit the ground running with Pages, Blog Posts and Contact Forms.